ARpatterns/catalog/behavioral-patterns/chain-reaction.md

 | as:stated	| if:data.flag == 1	| do:say |
 |---|---|---|
-> "Indirect Reaction Pattern" 🗣
+> "This is an indirect reaction." 🗣